Van Westendorp for Pricing Research (Survey Guide)

 By analyzing the answers submitted by a large group of participants to these four questions, the Van Westendorp method can figure out the optimal price point where these “cheap” and “expensive” expectations overlap.

-The horizontal axis here shows the range of prices that were mentioned by respondents and the vertical axis shows the percentage of participants that said a price point was “too cheap”.
-For example, this graph tells us that:
+The horizontal axis shows the range of prices mentioned in respondents’ answers.
+The vertical axis shows the percentage of participants who said a price point was, in this case, “too cheap.”
+Therefore this line graph tells us that:

 • 80% of people said that a price of $4 would be a signal of low product quality.